mkozigithub/mkgh_info_python/02_InstallingPython.md

     ```

 ## Optionally - Setup Python Environment
-Python environments can be created to provide an isolated installation of python and installed packages.
+Python environments can be created to provide an isolated installation of python and installed packages (see conda '[Managing Environment](https://conda.io/docs/user-guide/tasks/manage-environments.html)').
 For example, if applications in different versions of python need to be supported, seperate environments can be set-up containing different versions of python (along with different groups of installed packages within each environment).
 Here are the steps to create a new environment:

 1. Open terminal windows
 2. If interested, review the conda create command: